sadkowsk/codellama-Aug.2023/README.md

 ### Question
 Can an open, general LLM be specialized for code while adding new abilities like long context and infilling?

+### Context
+Fine-tuned on the Llama 2 foundation LLM, in Aug.
+2023 Meta AI released three Code Llama variant models that specialize in code:
+* Code Llama: general-purpose code
+* Code Llama-Python: Python code
+* Code Llama-Instruct: fine-tuned for human instructions

+Code Llama specializes the general foundation Llama 2 model for code tasks by pretraining on code data.
+The variants further improve Python specificity and safety/helpfulness.

 ### Approach
 * Fine-tune Llama 2 foundation model on code data
 * Add infilling objective for 7B and 13B models